readthedocs/readthedocs.org/docs/guides/private-submodules.rst

 For GitLab, Read the Docs uses `deploy keys with read only access <https://docs.gitlab.com/ee/ssh/#deploy-keys>`__.
 GitLab allows you to reuse a deploy key across different repositories.
-Since Read the Docs already set the public SSH key on your main repository, you only need to add it to each repository of your submodules.
+Since Read the Docs already added the public SSH key on your main repository, you only need to add it to each repository of your submodules.

 - Go to the project's settings on GitLab